 What did people tell us?

-61% of the people who participated in our survey agreed with the proposal to move the walk-in centre to St James’s Hospital.
-However, many people raised concerns about parking availability and costs.
-People had mixed feelings about the impact of the move on waiting times.
+- 61% of the respondents agreed with the proposal to move the walk-in centre to St James’s Hospital.

 What did we do?